-Our best overall choice for the best adult cat food is Purina Beyond Simply Whitefish & Egg Dry Cat Food.
-We like the high protein content and the fact that it’s grain-free.
+Our best overall choice for the best adult cat food is Smalls Fresh Chunky Bird Human-grade cat food.
+We like the high-quality protein content and the fact that it’s grain-free.
 It’s a healthy option at a reasonable price.
 Our best value choice is Nutro Wholesome Essentials Salmon & Brown Rice Dry Cat Food.
 This food also contains chicken, though, so it is not suitable for cats with poultry allergies.
-Our premium pick is Fussie Cat Chicken & Vegetables in Gravy Canned Cat Food.

 We hope that our reviews have helped you choose the best cat food for your adult cat.